Diabetes is the seventh leading cause of death in the United States and impacts more than a quarter of people 65 and older.

 If you have diabetes or are at risk, Medicare offers a lot of coverage to help manage your condition.

 Medicare coverage can also help prevent severe health problems that go along with diabetes, but it does not cover everything.

 If you have diabetes, your body does not make enough insulin or it does not respond to insulin like it should.
 Insulin is a hormone that changes sugar, starches and other food into the energy you need to live.
 If you do not have enough insulin, your blood sugar will be too high.
 A high blood sugar level is bad for your health.

 If you have diabetes but do not treat it, you can have serious health problems.
-According to the American Diabetes Association, over 34 million Americans were diagnosed with diabetes in 2018.
-Approximately 26% of individuals age 65 and older have diabetes.
+According to the American Diabetes Association, over 37 million Americans were living with diabetes in 2019.
+Nearly 30% of people age 65 and older have diabetes.
 Diabetes is the seventh leading cause of death in the United States.

 There is good news.
 If you find and treat diabetes early, you can prevent or delay many of the health problems diabetes brings on.
 Eating right, being active, and taking new diabetes drugs can help.

 If you have diabetes or are at risk for it, Medicare can help.
 Medicare covers:

 - Tests to tell if you have diabetes